tmwnwes/333Arcade/README.md

     * Draws
 After the game ends, a popup shows the result and the board resets automatically.
 If your version includes a Reset button, you can restart at any time.

-### ForCodeReviewers will explain what to do with these files but if you are only interested in playing the games, then ignore those files and just use the main branch.
-It is assumed that anybody on this branch is here for Comp 333 Milestone 4